LINC-BIT/Loci/README.md

 - [ResNet](https://openaccess.thecvf.com/content_cvpr_2016/html/He_Deep_Residual_Learning_CVPR_2016_paper.html): this model consists of multiple convolutional layers and pooling layers that extract the information in image.
 Typically, ResNet suffers from gradient vanishing (exploding) and performance degrading when the network is  deep.
 ResNet thus adds BatchNorm to alleviate gradient vanishing (exploding) and adds residual connection to alleviate the performance degrading.
 - [MobileNet](https://arxiv.org/abs/1801.04381): MobileNet is a lightweight convolutional network which widely uses the depthwise separable convolution.
 - [DenseNet](https://arxiv.org/pdf/1707.06990.pdf): DenseNet extends ResNet by adding connections between each blocks to aggregate all multi-scale features.
-- [WideResNet](): WideResNet (Wide Residual Network) is a deep learning model that builds on the ResNet architecture by increasing the width of residual blocks (using more feature channels) to improve performance and efficiency while reducing the depth of the network.
+- [WideResNet](https://arxiv.org/pdf/1605.07146): WideResNet (Wide Residual Network) is a deep learning model that builds on the ResNet architecture by increasing the width of residual blocks (using more feature channels) to improve performance and efficiency while reducing the depth of the network.
-- [Vit](): The Vision Transformer (ViT) applies the Transformer architecture to image recognition tasks.
+- [Vit](https://arxiv.org/abs/2010.11929): The Vision Transformer (ViT) applies the Transformer architecture to image recognition tasks.
 It segments the image into multiple patches, then inputs these small blocks as sequence data into the Transformer model, using the self-attention mechanism to capture global and local information within the image, thereby achieving efficient image classification.

 For NLP application, it cupports 6 models:
-- [RNN](): RNN (Recurrent Neural Network) is a type of neural network specifically designed for sequential data, excelling at handling time series and natural language with temporal dependencies.
+- [RNN](https://arxiv.org/pdf/1406.1078): RNN (Recurrent Neural Network) is a type of neural network specifically designed for sequential data, excelling at handling time series and natural language with temporal dependencies.
-- [LSTM](): LSTM (Long Short-Term Memory) is a special type of RNN that can learn long-term dependencies, suitable for tasks like time series analysis and language modeling.
+- [LSTM](https://arxiv.org/pdf/1406.1078): LSTM (Long Short-Term Memory) is a special type of RNN that can learn long-term dependencies, suitable for tasks like time series analysis and language modeling.
-- [Bert](): BERT (Bidirectional Encoder Representations from Transformers) is a pre-trained language representation model based on the Transformer architecture, which captures contextual information in text through deep bidirectional training.
+- [Bert](https://arxiv.org/abs/1810.04805): BERT (Bidirectional Encoder Representations from Transformers) is a pre-trained language representation model based on the Transformer architecture, which captures contextual information in text through deep bidirectional training.
 The BERT model excels in natural language processing (NLP) tasks and can be used for various applications such as text classification, question answering systems, and named entity recognition.
-- LSTMMoE():LSTMMoE (LSTM with Mixture of Experts) is a model that combines Long Short-Term Memory (LSTM) networks with a Mixture of Experts framework to enhance sequence modeling by dynamically selecting specialized expert networks for different input patterns.
+- [LSTMMoE](https://readpaper.com/paper/2952339051):LSTMMoE (LSTM with Mixture of Experts) is a model that combines Long Short-Term Memory (LSTM) networks with a Mixture of Experts framework to enhance sequence modeling by dynamically selecting specialized expert networks for different input patterns.
-- GPT2(): GPT-2 (Generative Pre-trained Transformer 2) is a large-scale language model developed by OpenAI, designed to generate coherent and contextually relevant text by leveraging a transformer-based architecture and pre-training on diverse internet data.
+- [GPT2](https://github.com/openai/gpt-2): GPT-2 (Generative Pre-trained Transformer 2) is a large-scale language model developed by OpenAI, designed to generate coherent and contextually relevant text by leveraging a transformer-based architecture and pre-training on diverse internet data.
-- GPTNeo(): GPT-Neo is an open-source language model developed by EleutherAI, designed as an alternative to GPT, utilizing transformer-based architecture to generate high-quality, contextually relevant text.
+- [GPTNeo](https://github.com/EleutherAI/gpt-neox): GPT-Neo is an open-source language model developed by EleutherAI, designed as an alternative to GPT, utilizing transformer-based architecture to generate high-quality, contextually relevant text.

 For Graph application, it supports 2 models:
-- [GCN](): GCN (Graph Convolutional Network) is a deep learning model designed to effectively learn representations from graph-structured data by aggregating and transforming information from neighboring nodes through graph convolution operations.
+- [GCN](https://arxiv.org/abs/1609.02907): GCN (Graph Convolutional Network) is a deep learning model designed to effectively learn representations from graph-structured data by aggregating and transforming information from neighboring nodes through graph convolution operations.
-- [GAT](): GAT (Graph Attention Network) is a deep learning model that leverages attention mechanisms to assign learnable weights to neighbor nodes, enabling more effective feature aggregation and representation learning on graph-structured data.
+- [GAT](https://arxiv.org/abs/1710.10903): GAT (Graph Attention Network) is a deep learning model that leverages attention mechanisms to assign learnable weights to neighbor nodes, enabling more effective feature aggregation and representation learning on graph-structured data.

 For Multimodel application, it supports 1 model:
-- [CLIP](): CLIP (Contrastive Language–Image Pretraining) is a multimodal model developed by OpenAI that learns to associate images and text by jointly training on a large dataset of image-text pairs, enabling powerful zero-shot learning for diverse vision and language tasks.
+- [CLIP](https://arxiv.org/abs/2103.00020): CLIP (Contrastive Language–Image Pretraining) is a multimodal model developed by OpenAI that learns to associate images and text by jointly training on a large dataset of image-text pairs, enabling powerful zero-shot learning for diverse vision and language tasks.

 ## 2 How to get started
 ### 2.1 Setup